MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 This plugin contains an API for doing OAuth2 authentication.
 On Android, it uses Google Play Services, and on iOS it uses InAppBrowser.

-Refer to docs at: [http://developer.chrome.com/apps/app_identity.html](http://developer.chrome.com/apps/app_identity.html)
+For how to use the API, refer to docs at: [http://developer.chrome.com/apps/app_identity.html](http://developer.chrome.com/apps/app_identity.html)

 For iOS, you need to create a "web" entry in your [API Dashboard](https://code.google.com/apis/console/)